williamphong/dotfiles/README.md

 # dotfiles

-These are my dotfiles that I use to setup my MacBook and Ubuntu server.
+these are my dotfiles that I use to setup my MacBook and Ubuntu server.

-## Contents
+### Contents

 - my [`iTerm2`](#iterm2) setup, including my `zshrc` and `powerlevel10k` configs
 - my [`Linux`](#linux) setup, including my `bashrc`, `starship`, and `ble.sh` configs